sixtyoneeighty/OpenHands/containers/dev/README.md

 ./dev.sh
 ```

-It could take some time if you are running for the first time as Docker will pull all the  tools required for building OpenHands.
+It could take some time if you are running for the first time as Docker will pull all the  tools required for building AgentMojo.
 The next time you run again, it should be instant.

 ## Build and run

-If everything goes well, you should be inside a container after Docker finishes building the `openhands:dev` image similar to the following:
+If everything goes well, you should be inside a container after Docker finishes building the `agentmojo:dev` image similar to the following:

 ```bash
 Build and run in Docker ...